john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 ```

-We begin with an evaluation of various denoising algorithms.
-Once a denoising method and its parameters are selected, we move to the artifact removal stage.
-Here, we analyze and evaluate several binary masking and thresholding techniques.
-Once a suitable binary mask is selected, morphological transformations are applied to the binarized images to remove artifacts.
+We begin with an evaluation of various denoising methods commonly applied to mammography.
+Once a denoising method and its (hyper) parameters are selected, we move to the artifact removal stage.
+Image binarizing and thresholding methods are evaluated, then morphological transformations are applied to the binarized images to remove artifacts.
 Next, the pectoral muscle is removed using various techniques such as Canny Edge Detection, Hough Lines Transformation, and Largest Contour Detection algorithms.
-To make malignant lesions more conspicuous during model training, we enhance image brightness and contrast using image enhancement methods such as Gamma Correction and Contrast Limited Adaptive Histogram Equalization (CLAHE).
-Gaussian noise is also added to improve the generalized performance of the neural network and mitigate model overfitting.
+To make malignant lesions more conspicuous during model training, we enhance image brightness and contrast with Gamma Correction and Contrast Limited Adaptive Histogram Equalization (CLAHE).
+Additive White Gaussian Noise (AWGN) is also added to improve the generalized performance of the neural network and mitigate model overfitting.
 Our penultimate task addresses the limited number of model training samples by augmenting the data with images that have been rotated and/or flipped along the vertical and horizontal dimensions.
-Finally, ROI segmentation will apply a pixel intensity threshold to create a binary mask of the lesion ROIs.
+Finally, ROI segmentation will apply a pixel intensity threshold to create a binary mask of the lesion ROIs that will be applied to.
 Denoising, artifact removal, and related image enhancement methods are evaluated in terms of the quality of the images produced.
 To this end, image quality assessment metrics such as mean squared error (MSE), peak signal-to-noise ratio (PSNR), and structural similarity (SSIM) are applied to processed images during algorithm evaluation and selection stages.

 ## Denoise
+Mammography is inherently noisy.
+Image acquisition and transmission processes can inject unwanted and random signals (noise) into the image, which must be eliminated or minimized before downstream image processing.
+Here, noise is considered as the discrepancy between the true amount of light $s_i$ being measured at pixel $i$, and the corresponding measured pixel value $x_i$.
+This subsection aims to evaluate and select a function $f(x) \approx s$ that takes a noisy image as input and returns an approximation of the true clean image as output.

+Evaluation and selection of a denoising method $f(x)$ is critically informed by:

+- Knowledge of the types of noises that may be encountered and the methods by which they manifests into the image.
+- Knowledge of the noise distribution within an image.
+We can use it to assess how likely a potential solution $s$ would give rise to $x$.
+- Knowledge of what clean images generally look like.
+For instance, we might expect an image to be smooth, and formally constrain the possible denoised outcome to have a certain "smoothness" probability distribution, called the *prior*

+Any denoising method

+- - Knowledge of the

+### Noise Models
-Mammograms are inherently noisy, comprising random variations in image intensity and contrast caused by external disturbances within the image capture and/or transmission processes.
-Broadly speaking, image noise can be described as additive or multiplicative.
+Broadly speaking, biomedical image noise can be described as additive or multiplicative.
 Additive noise is the undesired signal that arises during data acquisition that gets added to an image.
 Signal processing theory defines an additive noise *model* given by:

 ```{math}
 :label: additive_noise_model